UN experts condemn reports of violence against gay men in Chechnya

 "It is crucial that reports of abductions, unlawful detentions, torture, beatings and killings of men perceived to be gay or bisexual are investigated thoroughly," the experts said in a statement posted on the website for the Office of the United Nations High Commissioner for Human Rights (OHCHR).

-There are increasing reports since March of gay men are disappearing in Chechnya, according to a human rights activist and a leading opposition newspaper in Russia.
+Since March, there are increasing reports of gay men disappearing in Chechnya, according to a human rights activist and a leading opposition newspaper in Russia.
 Some are being detained; the fate of others is unknown, human rights groups say.

 The newspaper, Novaya Gazeta, reported last weekend that the men were detained "in connection with their non-traditional sexual orientation, or suspicion of such," citing Russian federal law enforcement officials.